godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 === WooCommerce Custom Product Tabs Lite ===
-Contributors: foxrunsoftware
+Contributors: FoxRunSoftware
 Tags: woocommerce, product tabs
 Requires at least: 3.3
 Tested up to: 3.3
-Stable tag: 0.1
+Stable tag: 1.0.0

 This plugin extends the WooCommerce e-commerce plugin by allowing a custom product tab to be created with arbitrary content.